 Guided Sharpening Systems

-You’ll find that a whetstone outshines most guided sharpening systems in regards to versatility.
-A guided sharpener is limited to small and medium-sized knives, sharpening stones can accommodate everything from tiny razor blades to full-size axes.
+You’ll find that sharpening stones outshines most guided sharpening systems in regards to versatility.
+A guided sharpener is limited to small and medium-sized knives, a whetstone can accommodate every cutlery from tiny razor blades to full-size axes.

-Durability, versatility and simplicity have long set the whetstone above other sharpening tools.
-A great whetstone is a staple in any professional kitchen and essential for home cooks seeking to up their game.
+Durability, versatility and simplicity have long set the sharpening stone above other abrasives or sharpening tools.
+A great sharpening stone is a staple in any professional kitchen and essential for home cooks seeking to up their game.
+From carving meat to descaling fish, maintaining sharpness in your knives can ease your cooking life.
 Consider how a 1000-grit glass stone like the Shapton Kuromaku Professional Ceramic can boost your cooking experience today.